lukasz-ciskowski/meetify/README.md

 # Intro

-Meetly is a simple chat applications for users.
+Meetify is a simple chat applications for users.
 The goal for this project was to build a straightforward application that uses both server rendering for building a web application, simple API endpoints and database communication

 **Main features:**
 - Creating public, private rooms